geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah.
 I was planning to benchmark BERT and see if the training time is faster.
 But if you are interested to do that and see if we can use that for default, that's better.

 ##### **Geohot** [[00:42:17](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2537)]
-I mean, I do like PIM4 more because you can read the...
-You can read the...
+I mean, I do like PIM4 more because you can read the..
+You can read the..
 Like, I don't know.
-Maybe we should...
+Maybe we should..
 You can read the Mac firmware for PIM4 and it shows you what it's doing on the GPU.
 You read the Mac firmware for AQL and it's a nightmare.

 ##### **Chenyu** [[00:42:33](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2553)]
 Yeah.
 So this is less about getting rid of PIM4, but just we want the default to be the default.
 So the BATH one we recommend people to use.